EventStore/documentation/docs/cloud/provision/aws/README.md

 ![AWS VPC details](./images/aws-vpc.png)
 :::

 The network page provide us enough details to start the peering process.
-In EventStoreDB Cloud console, while in the same project context as the new network and cluster, click on `Peering` under the `Project` menu, then click on `New peering`.
+In Event Store Cloud console, while in the same project context as the new network and cluster, click on `Peering` under the `Project` menu, then click on `New peering`.

 Then, give the new peering a name and select the network created earlier.